Does the Bible contradict itself?

 Here’s why I don’t feel the need.
 The list of apparent contradictions in the Bible is shrinking.
 Things that were once considered contradictions are now being revealed as history.

-In Acts 13:7 Sergius Paulus is mentioned as proconsul of Cyprus.
+For example in Acts 13:7 Sergius Paulus is mentioned as proconsul of Cyprus.
 Critics have long contended that the title was wrong, rather he should be called propraetor which was the common title of the day.
 For a long time, there was no answer to this apparent contradiction.
-However, archeologists later discovered coins on Cyprus with the inscription “Paulus the Proconsul”.
+However, archeologists later discovered coins on Cyprus with the inscription “Paulus the Proconsul.”
 Contradiction solved.

 Let’s hear from you!
 What are your thoughts?
 How would you answer the question, does the Bible contradict itself?